sergiocallegari/PyDSM/doc/source/linux-getting-started.rst

 functions should be available under the ``pydsm`` namespace.

 Please, refer to the PyDSM reference for further information on how to take advantage of the code.
-It may also be helpful to check this documentation for information on how to reproduce the results in the paper
+It may also be helpful to check the reference for information on how to reproduce the results in the papers

-  Sergio Callegari, Federico Bizzarri *"Output Filter Aware Optimization of the Noise Shaping Properties of ΔΣ Modulators via Semi-Definite Programming"*, IEEE Transactions on Circuits and systems - Part I: Regular Papers.
+  Sergio Callegari, Federico Bizzarri *"Output Filter Aware Optimization of the Noise Shaping Properties of ΔΣ Modulators via Semi-Definite Programming,"* IEEE Transactions on Circuits and systems - Part I: Regular Papers.

+  Sergio Callegari, Federico Bizzarri *"Should ΔΣ modulators used in AC motor drives be adapted to the mechanical load of the motor?,"* Proceedings of the 19th IEEE International Conference on Electronics, Circuits and Systems (ICECS), 2012, pp. 849 - 852.

+  Sergio Callegari, Federico Bizzarri *"Noise Weighting in the Design of ΔΣ Modulators (with a Psychoacoustic Coder as an Example),"* IEEE Transactions on Circuits and Systems - Part II:
+  Express Briefs.
+To appear in 2013.

+If you find this code useful, please consider citing the above papers in your work.

 .. _PyPi : http://pypi.python.org/pypi
 .. _CVXPY : http://www.stanford.edu/~ttinoco/cvxpy/